Leenuus/Learning-Notes/how-to-use-git.md

-git stash # as a way to make some no sure changes git squash # compress many commits into one commit git push --set-upstream <remote-name> <new-branch> # push a new branch to remote
+git stash # as a way to make some no sure changes git squash # compress many commits into one commit git push --set-upstream <remote-name> <new-branch> # push a new branch to remote git restore . # discard all changes made after last commit; new file won't be removed git clean -f # help git restore to remove new files
 ```

 ## troubleshootings